codership/documentation/galeracluster/source/training/courses/galera-dba-course.rst

-.. container:: list-col2

-   .. image:: ../../images/galera-dba-course-screenshot.png
-      :width: 350px
-      :alt: Codership Training Courses
-      :class: course-screenshot no-mobile

    .. rst-class:: sub-heading list-sub-header
    .. rubric:: **Requirements**

    - You need to be able to use Zoom the platform we will be using

    - You will need to have access to an SSH client.
 Being in a Microsoft Windows environment is OK, but you need to have SSH to access up to 3 remote servers.

    - Some basic understanding of Linux (e.g. package management) as well as MySQL

    .. rst-class:: sub-heading list-sub-header
    .. rubric:: **Audience**

    - Database administrators (DBAs)

    - MySQL DBAs or application developers who want to delve into Galera Cluster administration

    - Systems administrators with database management responsibilities

    - DevOps professionals who need to manage the database as well

    .. rst-class:: sub-heading list-sub-header
    .. rubric:: **Cost**

    - The cost of training is 1800€/2100 USD for 2 days.

    - Early bird price before 31.12.2020 1500/1750 USD for 2 days.

    - Volume discount for trainees from the same company: 4 pays for 3, 5 pays for 4 etc.

    - `Sign Up For Training <http://www2.galeracluster.com/l/38852/2020-09-18/9kqcz6>`_

+   .. image:: ../../images/galera-dba-course-screenshot.png
+         :width: 350px
+         :alt: Codership Training Courses
+         :class: course-screenshot no-mobile